 The Coral Triangle is an epicenter of marine biodiversity where 76% of the world’s coral species are known to exist.
 Diving in the Coral Triangle is nothing short of heaven.
 Divers from around the world flock to Indonesia to explore everything from macro life in Lembeh, schooling fish around Komodo National Park, Mola-Molas in Bali, to a spectrum of reef sharks in Raja Ampat.

 Believe me, once you dive in Indonesia, it’s hard to dive anywhere else!
 I hope you enjoy this detailed guide to the top 5 locations for diving in Indonesia, which will surely have you planning for your next scuba adventure.

 Located in Northeast Sulawesi, Lembeh Strait is known as the muck diving capital of the world.
 Discovering some of the rarest creatures in the sand (or “muck”) is the ultimate dream for underwater photographers and scuba diving enthusiasts.

-The marine life in Lembeh Strait is said to be so rich that you almost never run out of things to see in a dive.
-From the tiniest pygmy seahorses to the most colorful mandarin fish, the thrill of seeing some of the treasured underwater critters keep avid scuba divers flocking to Lembeh year after year.
+The marine life in Lembeh Strait is said to be so rich that you rarely run out of things to see in a dive.
+From the tiniest pygmy seahorses to the most colorful mandarin fish, the thrill of seeing some of the treasured underwater critters keeps avid scuba divers flocking to Lembeh year after year.